The next big thing you would be struggling after starting a blog is to get traffic.

 DoSplash is a community where you can share your latest articles, which are judged by others using upvote and downvote system.

-There aren’t many active users as their used to be, but still, if you can manage to be on the homepage, you’ll see a good traffic coming on your way.
+There aren’t many active users as there used to be, but still, if you can manage to be on the homepage, you’ll see a good traffic coming on your way.

 A popular RSS and blog reader.